ShubhamSetia/Data-Deduplication/README.md

 * If two strings are exactly same then we return 1.0
 * Else If either of the string is empty we return 0.0
 * Else we initialize max (max similarity score) to 0.0 and compute similarity score.
-* I have defined 9 different functions to transform each name with a penalty score based on their importance.
+* I have defined 10 different functions to transform each name with a penalty score based on their importance.
-* These functions are applied on both the names in combination and penalty score is stored.
+* These functions are applied on both the names in combination and penalty score and resultant name are stored.
 * By applying in combinations means that in first iteration each will be applied individually, in second iteration two taken together, in third iterations three taken togther and so on.
-In final iteration all 9 are applied together.
+In final iteration all 10 are applied together.
 * After end of each iteration I am storing the resultant string and the total penalty score in a set for each name.
 * Then i run two for loop to iterate over the two set if they have same string then i compute score as 1 - penalty1 - penalty2.
 * If score > max then max = score